[Human Papillomavirus 9-valent Vaccine, Recombinant]

 symptoms after receiving GARDASIL 9, contact your doctor or healthcare provider.

-and hurt themselves.
-For this reason, you or your child may be asked to sit or lie
+hurt themselves.
+For this reason, you or your child may be asked to sit or lie down

-down for 15 minutes after getting GARDASIL 9.
-Some people who faint might shake or
+for 15 minutes after getting GARDASIL 9.
+Some people who faint might shake or become

 As with all vaccines given by injection, there is a very small risk of a serious allergic